 Your server should restart Apache automatically after the installation of both MariaDB and PHP.
 If it doesn’t, execute this command:

-Congratulation’s!
-You have successfully installed LAMP server.
-Thanks for using this tutorial for installing LAMP (Linux Apache, MySQL and PHP) in Debian 9 (Stretch) system.
-For additional help or useful information, we recommend you to check the official Apache, MySQL and PHP web site.
+Congratulations!
+You have successfully installed the LAMP server.
+Thanks for using this tutorial for installing LAMP (Linux Apache, MySQL, and PHP) in Debian 9 (Stretch) system.
+For additional help or useful information, we recommend you to check the official Apache, MySQL, and PHP website.